ZuraffPL/FROM-Time-Management-Module/README.md

 ## License

-This module is licensed under the MIT License.
-See `LICENSE` file for details.
+This module is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+See `LICENSE` file for details or visit https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Credits